Chris Stein

-Christopher Stein (born January 5, 1950) is an American musician known as the co-founder and guitarist of the new wave band Blondie.
+Christopher Stein (born January 5, 1950) is an American musician and songwriter known as the co-founder and guitarist of the new wave band Blondie.
 He is also a producer and performer for the classic soundtrack of the hip hop film Wild Style, and writer of the soundtrack for the film Union City, as well as an accomplished photographer.

 Music

-In 1973 Stein became the guitarist of the Stilettos and began a romantic relationship with Debbie Harry, one of the singers.
-In the summer of 1974 Stein, Harry, and the band's rhythm section left to start their own group which they eventually called Blondie.
-They soon became fixtures in the punk and new wave scene centered around CBGB and Max's Kansas City and by the end of the decade achieved international stardom.
+In 1973, Stein became the guitarist of the Stillettoes and began a romantic relationship with Debbie Harry, one of the singers.
+In the summer of 1974, Stein, Harry, and the band's rhythm section left to start their own group which they eventually called Blondie.
+They soon became fixtures in the punk and new wave scene centered around CBGB and Max's Kansas City, and by the end of the decade achieved international stardom.
 Blondie broke up in 1982, but reformed in 1997 and has been active off and on ever since.
 In addition to being the sole writer of the Blondie song "Sunday Girl", Stein co-wrote numerous hits with Harry, including "Heart of Glass", "Dreaming", "Island of Lost Souls", "Rapture", and "Rip Her to Shreds".
 Stein also ran the Animal Records label between 1982 and 1984.

 In 2015, Blondie members Debbie Harry and Chris Stein made a guest appearance alongside The Gregory Brothers in an episode of Songify the News, and they collaborated again to parody the 2016 United States presidential election debates.